greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 ## <a id="topic21"></a>Checking Server Configuration Files

-Each component of a Greenplum Database system \(master, standby master, primary segments, and mirror segments\) has its own server configuration file \(`postgresql.conf`\).
+Each component of a Greenplum Database system \(coordinator, standby coordinator, primary segments, and mirror segments\) has its own server configuration file \(`postgresql.conf`\).
 The following `gp_toolkit` objects can be used to check parameter settings across all primary `postgresql.conf` files in the system:

 -   [gp\_param\_setting\('parameter\_name'\)](#topic22)
 -   [gp\_param\_settings\_seg\_value\_diffs](#topic23)